secworks/fltfpga/README.md

 FPGA development board.
 The purpose of this is to be able to implement cool demo effects in HW for the benefit of entertainment.

-The fltfpga system will contain a CPU a GPU, a DSP/sound engine and a few peripherals as needed to implement cool demos.
+The fltfpga system will contain a CPU a GPU, a SPU (DSP/sound engine) and a few peripherals as needed to implement cool demos.

 The CPU, GPU and the rest of the system are developed separately, but are all part of the repo.